jespervandijk/architecture-battles/.github/instructions/modular-monolith.instructions.md

     - Update Professor (IMPLEMENTED)
     - Assign Professor to Department (as normal Professor or as Head of Department) (IMPLEMENTED)
   - Professor use cases (As head of department for their own department):
-    - Create Course
+    - Create Course (IMPLEMENTED)
-    - Archive Course
+    - Archive Course (IMPLEMENTED)
-    - AssignProfessorToCourse (as normal professor or course owner)
+    - AssignProfessorToCourse (as normal professor or course owner) (IMPLEMENTED)
+    - Update Course (IMPLEMENTED)
+    - RemoveProfessorFromCourse (IMPLEMENTED)
   - Professor use cases (As Course owner for their own courses):
-    - AddProfessorsToCourse
-    - RemoveProfessorsFromCourse
+    - Update course details (IMPLEMENTED)
-    - CreateSection
+    - CreateSection (INIMPLEMENTED)
-    - AssignSectionProfessor
+    - AssignSectionProfessor (IMPLEMENTED)
   - Professor use cases (as only professor of a section of a course):

-    - AddAssignment
+    - AddAssignment (INIMPLEMENTED)
-    - AddExam
+    - AddExam (INIMPLEMENTED)
-    - UpdateSection
+    - UpdateSection (INIMPLEMENTED)
     - AddExamResult
     - AddAssignmentResult

+  - President and Professor use cases:
+    - GetCourses (IMPLEMENTED)

 - OfficalAcademicRegistration module:

   - Register University
   - Show Universities
   - Register Student
   - Create Student Join University Request
   - Approve Student Join University Request

 - StudentEnrollment module:
   - Student use cases:
     - EnrollInCourse
     - SubmitAssignment
     - ViewGrades
     - WithdrawFromCourse